 Maybe there needs to be different windows for birth records vs marriage and death?
 A lot of states have different windows like that.
 (It makes sense to me as the birth record is really the concerning record, the others can "expire" sooner than the birth ones.
 See 69.20(3)(e)2 - indexes for death, marriage and divorce records become available for public reproduction after 24 months)

 The minimum I will entertain is non certified issued copies cannot and should not follow the same strict liability as their certified counterpart.
+The WRDA and LRB concur this should be fixed.

 -------------------------------------------------------------------------------------------